Papripa/LostInTranslator/README.md

 1. Python -> using different translator Apis.
 2. Flask&Css -> design the page

-If you wanna know more, you can check at [Research](https://github.com/Papripa/LostInTranslator/blob/main/Research.pdf)here.
+If you wanna know more, you can check at [Research](https://github.com/Papripa/LostInTranslator/blob/main/Research.pdf) here.